j-white/guac/pkg/assembler/backends/gremlin/README.md

 * Gremlin Bytecode is not supported, only JSON, see https://learn.microsoft.com/en-us/azure/cosmos-db/gremlin/support
 * Transactions are not supported

-> Won't work with gremlin-go
+> Won't work with gremlin-go, would need to use https://github.com/supplyon/gremcos instead